 After 1 am he would wake every half hour, come into our room or cry until we went to him.
-Louis only slept properly when finally exhausted – usually at around 6am.
+Four year old Louis only slept properly when finally exhausted – usually at around 10.pm.

 Amanda and Michael , both 37, suffered years of sleepless nights with their youngest son’s sleep problems, Louis four.
 Amanda, a full-time mum, and Michael, also have a daughter, Daisy, two.

 Until he was about 18 months Louis refused to go to his cot and spent most nights in bed with Michael and me.
 I was eager to get him used to sleeping alone before Daisy – a good sleeper – was born but failed miserably.The nightly ritual went something like this: Louis fell asleep in bed with me or Michael lying next to him at about 7.30pm.
 About half an hour later he woke and came downstairs just as we were sitting down to dinner.
 One of us would bounce him on our knee until about 10pm when we’d try to get him back to bed.